Page Reviewed / Updated - May 2019

 In addition to the state Medicaid plan, four programs (or Medicaid "waivers"), also referred to as Home and Community Based Services (HCBS) waivers, are available that provide assistance for home care, adult day care, home modifications, and assisted living.
 These programs are also in place to help prevent nursing home placements.
 Unlike the state Medicaid plan, Medicaid waivers are not entitlement programs.
 This means there are enrollment caps for program participation, and if the cap has been reached, a wait list for services will exist.

 1) In some areas of California, Medi-Cal offers the Assisted Living Waiver Program (ALWP), which helps individuals who are eligible for nursing home care, but would prefer to live in an assisted living community.
-While room and board is not covered, several supportive services are available, such as personal care assistance, medication administration, and prepared meals.
-Read about the Assisted Living Waiver eligibility, benefits and locations.
+While room and board are not covered, several supportive services are available, such as personal care assistance, medication administration, and prepared meals.
+Read about the Assisted Living Waiver eligibility, benefits, and locations.

 3) The Home and Community-Based Alternatives (HCBA) Waiver, previously called the Medi-Cal Nursing Facility / Acute Hospital (NF/AH) Waiver, is a combination of several former waivers that helps nursing home eligible individuals receive care services, including medical care in their homes.
 This program also offers assistance to individuals currently residing in nursing facilities who wish to move back to their home.
 Read about HCBA Waiver eligibility and benefits.